 How do you get to know the country’s food options?

-In many cases you might even be able find a guide who can take you to the market and show you how local people shop.
+In many cases, you might even be able to find a guide who can take you to the market and show you how local people shop.
 This can be invaluable for not only getting you comfortable but saving you money!

-In Morocco most people don’t shop in grocery stores; though they are available and often it can be more comfortable when you’re new to shop in them.
-Instead local people use the local markets that sell fruit, vegetables, breads and meats to do their day to day shopping.
+In Morocco, most people don’t shop in grocery stores; though they are available and often it can be more comfortable when you’re new to shopping in them.
+Instead, local people use the local markets that sell fruit, vegetables, breads, and meats to do their day-to-day shopping.
 Food is purchased daily or every other day and not in bulk.

-One other bit of advice is to learn how to make some of your favorite things from scratch (if you don’t already kn0w).
-You will be able to find most all basic ingredients no matter where you go so that you can make some of your favorite things.
+One other bit of advice is to learn how to make some of your favorite things from scratch (if you don’t already know).
+You will be able to find almost all basic ingredients no matter where you go so that you can make some of your favorite things.
 I’ll never forget the day I realized I could make my own enchilada sauce!

 What tips do you have for feeling at home while abroad?

-A few of the things that really helped us were to bring some items from home that would make us feel connected.
-For example I have a favorite quilt that made the trip to Morocco with us as well as my favorite cooking pot.
+A few of the things that really helped us were bringing some items from home that would make us feel connected.
+For example, I have a favorite quilt that made the trip to Morocco with us as well as my favorite cooking pot.

 While some people would say they simply are taking up space, these items have been important to making our transition a little easier.
 If you have children I highly recommend doing the same for them.

 Another tip is to set your home up in a way that you’re used to.
 In Morocco kitchens often have closed cabinets that are really basic.
 Instead, I had a carpenter build tall, American-style cabinets with large, clear glass fronts.
 This might seem like a trivial thing but it helped make the space we were living in feel more like it was mine.

 Even in places that may be temporary doing small things that make it feel not just like a space you’re living in but a home will help you!
 Need more ideas?
 Read my post on Tips for Decorating Your Expat Home to get extra inspiration.